Neal Stephenson & Co. turn failed Magic Leap AR project into an Audible drama

 Elevate your enterprise data technology and strategy at Transform 2021.

 Neal Stephenson, the science fiction novelist, has been a idol of mine for a while.
-I loved reading his Snow Crash, the sci-fi book that introduced the concept of the metaverse, the universe of virtual worlds that are all interconnected, back in the 1990s.
+I loved reading his Snow Crash, the sci-fi book that introduced the concept of the metaverse (the universe of virtual worlds that are all interconnected) back in the 1990s.
 And I happen to be listening to his dense sci-fi novel, Anathem, right now on Audible.
 So you can imagine my surprise when former Magic Leap chief creative officer Graeme Devine introduced me to Sean Stewart, an alternate reality games expert; Austin Grossman, game developer and novelist; and — yep — Stephenson about an Audible project they were working on.

 Their nine-hour audio drama is being published today.
 It’s called New Found Land: The Long Haul, and it’s something that they conceived while working on a big project on augmented reality at Magic Leap.
-They had always intended this audio drama, which is like a radio play with actors, to be a stand-alone Audible experience.
-But they conceived of the back story while working on an augmented reality application for the Magic Leap One AR headset.
+They had always intended this audio drama, which is like a radio play with actors, to be a standalone Audible experience.
+But they conceived of the backstory while working on an augmented reality application for the Magic Leap One AR headset.
 Sadly, the fortunes of Magic Leap did not allow them to finish their AR project, which would have overlaid imagery from two alternate universes on the real world.

-I was delighted to interview Stephenson and Stewart about the audio drama and how they worked on it at Magic Leap until their division was laid off, when Magic Leap pivoted away from consumer technology and focused on the enterprise.
+I was delighted to interview Stephenson and Stewart about the audio drama and how they worked on it until their division was laid off, when Magic Leap pivoted away from consumer technology and focused on the enterprise.
 They are all veteran storytellers who came to the project from different directions — sci-fi novels, video games, and alternate reality games.

 But I’m not entirely sure how much of their story I can believe.
 It is fiction interwoven with reality, as there is a Magic Leap character who is part of the audio drama story, which is like a radio play with actors.
 But both Stephenson and Stewart were adamant that I understand that there is no alternate reality game to go with this audio drama.
 They don’t want people to start hunting down clues on the web or the real world and find out that supposed bread crumbs actually lead to nothing.
 Stewart knows how obsessive people on the internet can become, as he worked on the ilovebees.com alternate reality game when he was at 42 Entertainment.
 That was a real-world and web-based set of puzzles that led to a marketing campaign for the launch of Halo 2.

 They insist it is a stand-alone work of fiction, but they also did not verify to me whether they truly believe there are two alternate realities to the one we live in.
 For now, I’m going to take them for their words when they say they aren’t putting me on.
-And you should too, so don’t waste a lot of time thinking there’s an alternate reality game to go with this audio drama.
+And you should, too, so don’t waste a lot of time thinking there’s an alternate reality game to go with this audio drama.
 I’m going to listen to this audio drama, after I finish about 10 more hours of listening to the 32-hour Anathem novel that I’ve started.
 Heck, I think someone ought to go ahead and make the AR app for these guys.

 Here’s an edited transcript of our interview.